Mission planning & redundant image detection in Agisoft Metashape Professional

 - Specify "home point" for the drone close to the expected take-off point.
 This can be done by placing a Point shape on the rough model (use toolbar instrument to draw shapes in the Model View) and assigning label "home" (case-insensitive) to it (Properties dialog available from the Point shape context menu).

+Select generated camera tracks and save them as KML files using Export Camera Track action in the context menu.
 Import files to drone app that supports KML flight plans with gimbal orientation e.g. Litchi.

 Please note that each flight must be watched by a pilot ready to take manual control over the drone in case of gps issues or unreconstructed obstacles such as wires or trees.

-Optimize coverage feature is made for analyzing excessive image sets to understand which images are useful and which are redundant.
+Reduce Overlap feature is made for analyzing excessive image sets to understand which images are useful and which are redundant.